Dynamical structure factor and a new method to measure the pairing gap in two-dimensional attractive Fermi-Hubbard model: Results away from half filling

-The weight of the molecular peak can be reflected by calculating the area it covers.
-We obtain the area of the molecular peak, and plot the area $A_{peak}$ (blue dotted line) as a function of hopping $t$ (Fig. \ref{fig5}), compared with the square of the pairing gap $\Delta^{2}$ (red solid line).
-Our results show that $A_{peak}$ has the almost same hopping strength dependence as that of $\Delta^{2}$.
-Both of them are particularly large in a small $t$, and then decrease gradually with $t$ from strong interaction to weak interaction region.
-Therefore, our results indicate that the $\Delta^{2}$ is responsible for molecular peak at ${\bf q}=[\pi, \pi]$.
-In other words, experimentally we can measure the pairing gap by detecting the dynamical structure factor at ${\bf q}=[\pi, \pi]$ in the BZ.
-It is worth noticing that this method to measure pairing gap is universal, and is also suitable for Fermi atoms with spin-orbit coupling (SOC) in optical lattice, where the pairing gap is hard to obtain owing to the complex band structure \cite{Zhao2023}.
+The weight of the molecular peak can be quantified by its spectral area.
+In Fig.~\ref{fig5}, we display the relation between the area of the molecular peak $A_{peak}$ (pink dotted line) and the hopping strength $t$, compared with the square of the pairing gap $\Delta^{2}$ (green solid line).
+Our results show that $A_{peak}$ has almost the same $t$ dependence as $\Delta^{2}$.
+Both quantities are particularly large at small $t$ and decrease gradually with increasing $t$ from the intermediate to the weak coupling regime, indicating that $\Delta^{2}$ governs the molecular peak at ${\bf q}=[\pi, \pi]$, suggesting $\Delta$ can be experimentally measured by detecting $S({\bf q}=[\pi, \pi],{\omega})$.
+It is worth noticing that this method to measure $\Delta$ is universal.
+For 3D cubic optical lattices, our calculations demonstrate that $A_{peak}$ at ${\bf q}=[\pi, \pi, \pi]$ (roton mode) remains proportional to $\Delta^{2}$.
+Thus, the method of the pairing gap measurement does not depend on the spatial dimension, demonstrating the dimensional universality.
+In particular, this method is also suitable for the SOC Fermi systems, where $\Delta$ is difficult to measure owing to the complex band structures \cite{Zhao2023}.